-Shares of SunTrust have risen 30 percent through yesterday, double the 15 percent gain for the KBW Bank Index.
-SunTrust has operations in Florida, Georgia, Maryland, North Carolina, South Carolina, Tennessee, Virginia, West Virginia and Washington, D.C.
+Shares of SunTrust have risen 34 percent this year through May 11, nearly double the 18 percent gain for the KBW Bank Index.
+SunTrust has operations in Florida, Georgia, Maryland, North Carolina, South Carolina, Tennessee, Virginia, West Virginia and the District of Columbia.

 To contact the reporter on this story: Steve Matthews in Atlanta at email@example.com;